lts-beratung/standup-boy/readme.md

 		:cry: **`What obstacles are impeding my progress?
 Any info I need or want to share?`** Not much...
 		Copied the result to the clipboard!
+	Options
+			--path -p Get the path to the configuration file (read-only).
+			--project Specify the name of the project you want to send the message to.
 ```

 ## Configuration

-You can obtain the path to the configuration file by simply running `standup-boy --path`.
+You can obtain the path to the configuration file by simply running `standup-boy --path` (read-only).
 Edit the resulting file to override the defaults.

 Mind that this configuration only alters the final text that gets copied into your clipboard.